 WARNING!
 Risk of Fire!
 The minimum overlap of cap to pipe (as shown in the following illustrations) MUST be met or chimney may separate from cap.
 Separation allows sparks, heat and embers to escape.

-NOTICE: Paint the termination cap with a rust-resistant paint to protect against the effects of corrosion on those parts exposed to the weather.
+NOTICE: The termination cap can be painted with a rust-resistant paint to protect against the effects of corrosion on those parts exposed to the weather.

-TR11/TR444 Round Termination Cap
+TR11, TR11-TV Round Termination Cap

-TR11T/TR442 Round Telescoping Termination Cap
+TR11T Round Telescoping Termination Cap